s60sc/ESP32-CAM_MJPEG2SD/README.md

 This is a modified version from https://github.com/s60sc/ESP32-CAM_MJPEG2SD

+ver 2.3
+* Download button added to download a mjpeg recording from browser.
+* Turn on wait cursor when selecting files from sd card to wait for responce and avoid errors.

+vet 2.2
 * Debug mode select in user interface.0-Serial,1-log.txt,2-telnet Added local sdcard logging (/log.txt) or telnet on port 443.
 Set remote_log_mode (line 39) on file utils.cpp to 0, 1, 2 to set debug mode.
   Uncomment //remote_log_init(); on line 53 on file ESP32-CAM_MJPEG2SD to enable wifi connection debugging (remote_log_mode 1 - sdcard file only)